 Later, I call the frat where we’re playing that night.

 “Hey, did you hear about last night’s gig?
-It got outta control,” I tell him.
+It got outta control,” I tell the social director.

 “Yeah.
 Everyone’s pretty excited about tonight.”